-For the majority of the residency, you provide patient care in various clinical sites across Mayo Clinic in Arizona under the mentorship of core faculty.
+During the residency year, you provide patient care in clinical sites across Mayo Clinic's campuses in Arizona under the mentorship of core faculty.

 Mentors collaborate with you in clinical interpretation, treatment planning, decision-making, communications, and other issues of patient management in examination, diagnosis, prognosis, intervention and outcomes related to care of the geriatric patient.

 You are responsible for approximately 70 percent productivity with a caseload limited to geriatric clients.
 Additionally, your schedule includes 12 hours each week for didactic education and study, report preparation, literature review, research, and so on.

 The education portion of the residency features:

 - A curriculum plan aligned with the American Board of Physical Therapy Specialties (ABPTS) description of specialty practice in geriatrics, meeting specifically defined competencies.

 - Specific clinical topics that are presented to residents in a formal and concise manner prepared in four-hour modules.
 Each topic may be presented in a unique and appropriate method to provide optimal learning with a related outcome to demonstrate competency and learning.

 - Completion of a terminal project.

 - A requirement to pass written and clinical examinations at prescribed intervals.

 Grading or evaluation